 In total, 610 students participated in the study, of whom 60% were women, 53% were in relationships, and 21% had children.
 Most participants were Jewish (83%).
-Nearly half study in the Faculty of Social Sciences (46%), about a third in Health Sciences (35%), and a fifth in Computer Science and Management (19%).
+Nearly half studied in the Faculty of Social Sciences (46%), 35% in Health Sciences, and 19% in Computer Science and Management.
 The mean age of the respondents was 27.64 ± 7.20 years.
-More than half had been vaccinated in the past (57%, excluding participants who could not remember - 61%).
-Among the participants, just over a tenth are vaccinated (12%), 44% intend to get vaccinated, 8% are undecided, and more than a third (36%) do not intend to get vaccinated.
-No significant differences were found between the faculties regarding vaccination history.
-However, significant differences were found regarding vaccination in the research year between the faculties (χ2=24.66, p<0.001), with more students in the health sciences having been vaccinated or intending to be vaccinated (16% and 47% respectively), compared to computer science and management students (14% and 52% respectively), and social sciences students (11% and 35% respectively).
-Participants' characteristics and Influenza vaccination history are summarized in Table 1.
+More than half had been vaccinated in the past (57%; 61% when excluding participants who could not remember).
+Among these participants, 12% were vaccinated, 44% intended to get vaccinated, 8% were undecided, and 36 did not intend to get vaccinated.
+No significant differences were found between the faculties with respect to vaccination history.
+However, significant differences between faculties were detected regarding vaccination in the study year (χ2=24.66, p<0.001), with more students in the Health Sciences having been vaccinated or intending to be vaccinated (16% and 47% respectively)compared to Computer Science and Management students (14% and 52% respectively) or Social Sciences students (11% and 35% respectively).
+The characteristics of these participants and their influenza vaccination history are summarized in Table 1.

 Table 1.
-Participants' characteristics and Influenza vaccination history.
+The characteristics and influenza vaccination history of study participants.